-At this juncture Abu Muslim raised the black standard of the house of Abbas, which bore the following inscription from the Koran : "Permission to fight is accorded to those who take up arms because they have been unjustly treated."
+At this juncture Abu Muslim raised the black standard of the house of Abbas, which bore the following inscription from the Koran: "Permission to fight is accorded to those who take up arms because they have been unjustly treated."
 This remarkable man, destined to overthrow the Omayyad dynasty and to set the house of Abbas in its stead, was purchased as a slave at Mecca by Mohamed, the head of the Abbasid family.
 Showing conspicuous ability, he was employed as a confidential agent, and constantly travelled between Southern Palestine and his native province Khorasan.
-As a part of this propaganda, he gave out that he was an incarnation of the Deity, a claim that was widely acknowledged.
+As a of the Deity, a claim that was widely acknowledged.

 It was in consequence of his reports that active steps were taken.
 Intrigues conducted with consummate skill resulted in the capture of both Herat and Merv.
-Nasr reported that 200,000 men had sworn allegiance to Abu Muslim, and concluded his appeal for help against the growing movement with the following celebrated verses :
+Nasr reported that 200,000 men had sworn allegiance to Abu Muslim, and concluded his appeal for help against the growing movement with the following celebrated verses: